-A group of six men left Bihać in the direction of Croatia in the early morning hours of February 1, 2019.
+A group of six men from Algeria and Morocco left Bihać in the direction of Croatia in the early morning hours of February 1, 2019.
 For six hours they walked through forest areas, sometimes on small roads, sometimes off-road.
 They were heading towards an abandoned airport just behind the border in Croatia.
 Once they saw a large white van in the size of a VW bus, but they were able to hide.
 They continued walking for four days through remote Croatian forests.

 ”Forest, forest, forest.
 Sometimes we sleep.
 Walking, sleep, walking, sleep.
 It’s dangerous on this way.
 [We were] walking for days in the jungle.”